You will need to give notice of work to a tree if it has a Tree Preservation Order or is in a conservation area.

 Send to Sustainability Team, Forest of Dean District Council, High Street, Coleford, Gloucestershire, GL16 8HG.

 Visibility (is or will the tree visible from a public place such as a road, footpath or park?)

 Size and form (is it of benefit to the present and future generations?)

 Significance of the tree within its surrounding environment (are there other trees within the area that are more significant?)

 Contribution to the amenity of the area (do the trees or will they, contribute to the appearance or setting of an area?
 Do they screen an eyesore?
 Do they contribute to the setting of present and future developments?)

 Support from local residents and or organisations such as your local parish or town council are advantageous.

 Once a TPO is made

 Once an Order is made the tree is protected provisionally for a period of six months.
 The owner of the tree or members of the public can object within 28 days of the Order being made.
 If there are no objections to the Tree Preservation Order the Order will be confirmed within six months.
-If an objection is received, the Order will be considered by the Planning Committee.
+If an objection is received, the Order will be considered by the Development Management Committee.
 They can do one of three things:

 Confirm the Order with no modifications